alien4cloud/mesos-tosca-blueprints/README.md

 ## Description

-This project aims at providing a simple, plug-and-play TOSCA definition of a Mesos cluster with support of Apache Aurora & Mesosphere Marathon.
+This project aims at providing a simple, plug-and-play TOSCA definition of an [Apache Mesos](http://mesos.apache.org) cluster with support of [Apache Aurora](http://aurora.apache.org) & [Mesosphere Marathon](https://mesosphere.github.io/marathon).
 It is shipped with ready-to-use templates that you can upload into Alien4Cloud.
 Just adjust the number of Slaves and Masters that fits your needs using the **Scalable** capability of the hosting computes and hit deploy.
-Docker support is enabled for both schedulers although Marathon the recommanded solution for use case involving Docker as the dominant technology.
+Docker support is enabled for both schedulers although Marathon is the recommended solution for use cases involving Docker as the dominant technology.
+We created a TOSCA archive for the Docker engine [here](https://github.com/alien4cloud/samples/tree/master/docker-engine).

+We made a [video](https://www.youtube.com/watch?v=IoOzf7wwCnM) showcasing the composition and deployment of a fully scalable Marathon + Mesos cluster using [Alien4Cloud](http://alien4cloud.github.io).

 ## Components

 As Mesos and Aurora are both made of a master and a slave components, so does their tosca reprensation.
 Marathon, however, is more of a "meta-framework" for Mesos, and does not define a custom Executor.
 Both schedulers are hosted on MesosMaster components and use the same Zookeeper quorum for HA. :

 - MesosMaster : A Mesos Master component.
 This is the core of the cluster.
 It is in charge of managing the slaves' resources and sends offers to the registered frameworks.